 You can direct snow more accurately and reduce blowing flakes by adjusting the deflector up and down.

 Mid-grade two-stage snow blowers offer the same two methods of adjusting (aiming) the discharge chute as the entry-level models – a basic crank or a lever action control.
-Both types can be controlled from behind the operator controls.
+Both types can be managed from behind the operator controls.

 A crank style control will turn a handle on a control arm to rotate the discharge chute from left to right and back again.
 The lever-type control gives you precise control over the direction you discharge snow and requires less effort to maneuver the snow chute.

 About half of the mid-grade snow blowers include this feature.
 The hand grips on the snow blower will actually heat up (just like the seats in a car) to keep your fingers and hands toasty while you work outside in frigid temperatures.

-It’s called “auto traction control” or “free wheel steering” or something else, but it all refers to the same thing – power steering.
+It’s called “auto traction control” or “freewheel steering” or something else, but it all refers to the same thing – power steering.
 A power steering system allows the operator to turn and maneuver the snow blower more easily.

 All systems work the same way.
-One tire or the other slows down or stops, to help the snow blower turn more easily. mid-grade snow blowers weigh 220 to 250 pounds, so power steering means no wrestling your snow blower when turning.
+One tire or the other slows down or stops, to help the snow blower turn more easily.
+Mid-grade snow blowers weigh 220 to 250 pounds, so power steering means no wrestling your snow blower when turning.

 Track-drive models are ideal for hilly surfaces and inclines, rough ground and gravel-driveways, as well as clearing packed snow, like a snowbank or driven-over snow.
 And of course, with a track-drive snow blower, you never have to worry about flat tires or wrangling frozen or icy tire chains.